Kalebu/Flask-starter/README.md

 # [Flask-Starter](#)

-**Flask-starter** is a simple starter for your flask project that implement some boiler plate code for you so as you could focus on the core functionality of your project.
+**Flask-starter** is a Minimal simple starter for your flask project that implement some boiler plate code for you so as you could focus on the core functionality of your project.

 <img src="flask.webp">

 ## Features to Implemented

 - [x] Flask-Blueprint
-- [ ] Flask-SQLAlchemy
+- [x] Flask-SQLAlchemy
-- [ ] Flask-Migrate
+- [x] Flask-Migrate
 - [ ] Flask-Login
 - [ ] Flask-MarshMallow